supertrip86/Data_Driven_Economics/README.md

 # Data Driven Economics

-This repository includes all my projects for **Data Driven Economics** at *La Sapienza University of Rome*
+This repository includes all my projects for the course of **Data Driven Economics** at *La Sapienza University of Rome*